 CIHI also performs an annual comparison of counts published by the College of Physicians and Surgeons of Manitoba (CPSM) and the CMA.
 The count of Manitoba physicians by the CPSM includes all physicians who are registered and licensed to practise in Manitoba, including semi-retired physicians and fully licensed residents.
-The CMA's count of its members in Manitoba, like in Ontario, excludes residents and includes non-clinicians and semi-retired physicians.
+The CMA's count of its members in Manitoba (as for its members in Ontario) excludes residents and includes non-clinicians and semi-retired physicians.
 By comparison, CIHI's SMDB includes non-registered physicians and excludes residents, physicians who are semi-retired, who are in the military, who request to be excluded from the publication (non-registered physicians only) and who are practising abroad.
-The impact of these different criteria on the relative numbers of physicians reported by each of these 3 Manitoba-specific data sources is illustrated in the figure below.
+The impact of these different criteria on the relative numbers of physicians reported by each of these 3 Manitoba-specific data sources is illustrated in Figure 2.

-Figure 2 Number of physicians in Manitoba, comparison of 3 data sources, 2003 to 2022
+Figure 2 Number of physicians in Manitoba, comparison of 3 data sources, 2003 to 2023